March 2024

 Unless deemed altogether unavoidable by the nominating committee, no name shall appear for more than one elected position in the offices or on the committees listed under Article XVII, Sections 1 and 2 of this Constitution.

 Women may be nominated to serve as officers and as members of the boards and committees as long as these positions are not directly involved in the specific functions of the pastoral office (preaching, the public administration of the sacraments, church discipline) and as long as this service does not violate the order of creation (usurping authority over men).
-Accordingly, they shall not serve as Pastor, Elder, or President or Vice President of the congregation.
+Accordingly, they shall not serve as Pastor, Elder, President or Vice President of the congregation.

 Section 2 – Elections